Woodpeckers of Sri Lanka

 The breeding season is from about January to May.
 The nest is a hole high up in a tree generally about 10 feet up the trunk but some nests at two or three feet from the ground have also been found.
 Two or three white eggs are laid as the other woodpeckers.

 This woodpecker is one of the smallest woodpeckers we have.
-The smallest being the Pigmy Woodpecker, it is about the size of a Red-vented Bulbul.
+The smallest is the Pigmy Woodpecker, it is about the size of a Red-vented Bulbul.
 It gets its name from the white spots on the black feathers on its back.

 This is a dry zone bird, which ascends up to 3,000 feet on the eastern side of the mountains especially the foothills of the Uva hills.
 It is also common in the two driest areas of the country, the Hambantota district and the north-western coast.
 It prefers open areas and shrub forests to thick forests.